Animals, Faith and Creation

 The voices of our major faith and spiritual traditions are often overlooked in discussions about animal welfare and environmental concerns.
 Most, if not all, major religions and spiritual traditions have similar views on the treatment of animals and everything in God’s Creation.

 Early in 2018, The Guibord Center entered into a partnership with Animal Defenders International to work together to raise awareness of the plight of wild animals kept in captivity and used for ‘entertainment’ purposes.
 Through this partnership, the short film ANIMA: Animals.
 Faith.
 Compassion. was produced.
 This award-winning film, focusing expressly on the voices of faith leaders, reminds the viewer that animals and all life are sacred and should be treated as such.

-The Animals, Faith, and Creation Initiative is focused on the values that different spiritual traditions teach about our responsibility to care for all Creation and to treat it as sacred gifts.
+The Animals, Faith, and Creation Program is focused on the values that different spiritual traditions teach about our responsibility to care for all Creation and to treat it as sacred gifts.
 In this section, we have included events and presentations that lift the voices and beliefs of our friends and The Guibord Center Advisors.
 We are grateful for their ongoing support and participation in this initiative.

 Why an Initiative About Animals, Faith and Creation?

 by Dr. Lo Sprague, President of The Guibord Center

 All faiths have a Creation Story that tells of Something-far-greater-and-wiser-than-we-are creating this wondrous planet and all its creatures.

 Most also believe that this act was intentional, not random, and purposeful, not whimsical, part of a divine plan that is generative and positive.
 This core belief holds that everything on the Earth is sacred, interconnected, relational, and interwoven with everything else.